TheMitchWorksPro/DevEnv-SetUp-Help/GitHub_win7/GH_Lesson1_SetupProjectUsingClone.md

   - this will be the project folder locally after you clone it
   - you can test with "dir" before changing directory

+- $ git clone <URL to clone from project on Github> <folder to clone into>
+  - variant that clones the repository on Git to a folder name of our choosing locally
+  - example: git clone "https://github.com/TheMitchWorksPro/DevEnv-SetUp-Help.git" DevEnv-Setup-Help_v2
+  - use case:
+    - folder name (or entire copy of the project) already exists locally but it is desirable to clone project into a different folder
+	- this approach could allow experimentation with two versions of same project at same time

 <br/><br/>Your project should now be ready to use.
 On bash, you should see "(master)" at end of the path you are in.

 ## Edit Some Files Locally.